 Here’s a list of thing that have happened in the intervening years:

 1. The Internet.

 Actually, we can stop there.
 Any piece of workplace legislation that predates the Internet almost certainly won’t be fit for purpose, especially one that is based on how we should work with computers, let alone other devices.
 Yet there it all is on the Health and Safety Executive (HSE) website.
-It’s all so hopelessly out of date, it’s like starting a farm using a paleolithic cave painting as your guide to animal husbandry.
-The guidance is even called Working with VDUs which is certainly quaint, if nothing else.
+It’s all so hopelessly out of date.
+The guidance even refers to the idea of Working with VDUs which is certainly quaint, if nothing else.

-At the most straightforward level, you can take an image from one of the published guides such as this and play a little game of spot the anachronism.
-Yet beyond the ability to snort at cathode ray tubes and flimsy task chairs, there is a fundamental failure in these regulations to deal with the fact that ergonomics isn’t about posture any more and hasn’t been for a long time.
+At the most straightforward level, you can take an image from one of the published guides and play a little game of spot the anachronism.
+Yet beyond the ability to snort at cathode ray tubes and flimsy task chairs, there is a fundamental failure in these regulations to deal with the fact that ergonomics isn’t solely about posture any more and hasn’t been for a long time.

 What is increasingly recognised as important is movement.
-Many chairs are designed to encourage this, and offices can be designed to encourage movement, but in reality good ergonomics is now primarily about good management.
-The best example of how this works is not to be found in offices at all but schools.
+Many modern chairs are designed to encourage this, and offices themselves can be designed to encourage movement.
+You might quibble about the terminology but activity based working and agile working say something about what is going on in the modern workplace.
+Good ergonomics, like good design, should now primarily be about good management.

+And one of the best examples of how this works is not to be found in offices at all but schools.
 Because children typically don’t stay in one lesson for more than an hour at a time, it doesn’t really matter if most of them use computers while sitting on a polyprop chair.
 It doesn’t even matter that the anthropometric range for a five year spread of pupils is vastly greater than for working adults.
-Kids are more likely to do themselves harm by adopting fixed positions when using technology at home, than at school.
+Kids are more likely to do themselves harm by adopting fixed positions when using technology for long periods at home, than at school.